simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

 #### Example 2 - Replacing the entire sun with nuclear power

-*Q: How many nuclear power plants, similar to [Hickley Point C](https://en.wikipedia.org/wiki/Hinkley_Point_C_nuclear_power_station) would you need to produce as much power as the sun?
+Q: How many nuclear power plants, similar to [Hickley Point C](https://en.wikipedia.org/wiki/Hinkley_Point_C_nuclear_power_station) would you need to produce as much power as the sun?

 A: 1.089375 × 10^17 nuclear power plants.

 H1: Hickley Point C will produce 3,200,000,000 Watts.

-H2: The sun produces less than 10^30 Watts*
+H2: The sun produces less than 10^30 Watts

-You will also need poker chips.
+Lastly, you will also need poker chips, in the absence of physical chips you can use [this website](https://pokerchips.io/).

-Armed with one question each and a way to allocate chips you can start playing.
+Armed with one question each and a way to allocate chips you can start playing!

 ### Gameplay